PGWelch/speedregions/docs-pandoc.md

 ## FeatureCollection format
 A featureCollection should only contain Polygon or MultiPolygon geometry types.
 Each feature should have a **regiontype** property which links to the speed rules.
+RegionType could refer to a geographic area - e.g. London - or a type of geographic area (e.g. 'big city').
+Multiple features can therefore have the same regionType, there is no requirement for it to be a unique value.

 The order of a feature in the featureCollection is used as its priority when assigning an area (technically a leaf node in the spatial tree) to a region.
 If, for example, you have a featureCollection containing polygons for United Kingdom, Central London and Outer London,